The Complete Guide to Choosing and Using a Password Manager Safely

 Is a password manager better than browser storage?

-Yes, it offers stronger encryption and better features.
+Yes, it offers stronger encryption and more advanced security features.

 What happens if I forget my master password?

-Most services cannot recover it, so store recovery options safely.
+Most services cannot recover it, so store recovery options securely.

 Are free password managers safe?

-Many are secure, but check encryption and reputation.
+Many are secure, but always check encryption standards and reputation.

 Do I still need two-factor authentication?